A short break in the children's hearing. The hearing must start again on the same day.

 A person appointed by a Sheriff to represent the child’s interests in court proceedings.

-Where the hearing decides to delay making a decision to another day.
 Also known as ‘continuing’ the hearing under the Children (Scotland) Act 1995.

 The Convention defines the human rights that signatory states must uphold.
 These rights include the right to life, the right to a fair trial and the right to family life.